Site icon Panda Security Mediacenter

 What Happens When There Are Identical SSIDs?

-Because SSIDs are frequently assigned to devices, it’s possible that identical SSIDs exist.
-If two identical SSIDs have the same security settings, your device will do one of these things:
+Because SSIDs are frequently assigned to devices, it’s possible for multiple networks to have the same name.
+If two identical SSIDs share the same security settings, your device will do one of the following:

-To prevent confusion between identical SSIDs and make connecting to the correct network easier, change your SSID to a unique moniker when you first set up your device.
+To prevent confusion and ensure you connect to the correct network, give your SSID a unique moniker when you first set up your device.

 How to Choose an SSID Name